jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Physics, astronomy, chemistry, geology, and biology define our reality.
 Together they make a rulebook, but unlike chess or Monopoly there is no booklet to read or program to hack.
 Nor does the rulebook ever care about our input, ideas, or feedback.

-Instead, life can be thought of as a game of trying to overcome, utilize, and understand these rules well enough to survive.
+Instead, life can be thought of as the process of harvesting, organizing, and adapting within these rules well enough to keep playing.

 This is why life's evolution is such a persistent and universal process.
-Evolution has been the driver of countless species over billions of years, because there's no other way to know what's out there in the universe but to send beings out to find out.
+Evolution has been the driver of countless species over billions of years, because evolution is the only process that produces variants in enough abundance to test what works in any given environment.

 Like many individual Squares venturing out to settle the world.